Yarin Kimor

 Yarin Kimor (ירין קימור; born July 27, 1952) is an Israeli author, TV producer, international speaker, and creative thinking advocate.

-In his TV career, Kimor has produced several films about the Israeli secret services (the Mossad).
+In his television career, Kimor has produced several films about the Israeli Mossad.

 Biography

 Kimor was raised in Haifa and he is the son of Prof. Baruch Kimor (Komrovski), the pioneer of the Mediterranean Plankton research.
-Kimor served in Golani Brigade during Yom-kipor war.
+Kimor served in Golani Brigade during the Yom Kippur War.

-Kimor is a graduate of the Hebrew University and a recipient of a scholarship to The WPI (World Press Institute).
+Kimor is a graduate of Hebrew University and a recipient of a scholarship to the World Press Institute.

 Kimor served as an Editor and Director in Israel Channel 1 TV.
-Among others, he co-directed the science show, was the education reporter.
+Among others, he co-directed the science show, and served as the education reporter.
 His documentary films have been distributed worldwide.
 He was the main editor and presenter of the investigative program Mabat Sheni, and was the first to reveal the facts behind the Munich massacre of the Israeli athletes at the 1972 Summer Olympics and the undercover war that the Mossad waged against the perpetrators, Black September.